-If you’ve spent any time on the Amazon website, you’ve no doubt seen the via the Amazon Marketing Services the “Sponsored Products” and “Product Display ads.”
+If you’ve spent any time on the Amazon website, you’ve no doubt seen the Amazon Marketing Services “Sponsored Products” and “Product Display” ads.
 The Amazon Marketing Services for authors (also called AMS) is a fabulous opportunity to gain more visibility for your books.
 And if you plan it right, the Amazon ad system can really help to expand the reach of your book so you can gain more readers!

 In terms of Amazon ad system preferences, my nod goes to the sponsored products, for reasons I’ll explain in the video below.
 One of the things I’m hoping that Amazon will change soon is that the Amazon ad system is currently only open to indie authors.
 I think this is a shame because every author could benefit from using this, not just the indie authors.
 I’ve written Amazon a few times about opening up this dashboard to all authors.
 I’m not sure they’ll take my suggestion, but hopefully soon they’ll change Amazon Marketing Services for authors.

 The biggest misunderstanding, I think with Amazon ads is that they are designed just like Facebook ads.
 And of course, they aren’t.
 Frankly I find them easier to run but do require some monitoring, I’ll explain that in a minute.
 First, let’s take a look at a quick ad set up tutorial:

 As you can see, the dashboard for creating ads is pretty easy, the key is in the set-up which is pretty specific to the Amazon ads system.
 The daily budget I’d recommend starting with is $10, which maybe seems small, but if you plot your ads correctly, it should be enough to get you sufficient exposure on Amazon.